-Many people don’t give a second thought to choosing their web hosting platform.
+Many people don’t give a second thought to choosing their web hosting service.
 There’s no shortage of service providers that offer dirt cheap hosting plans, and few folks bother to really read the fine print and see what they’re actually getting before they sign up for one.

 Cheaper doesn’t always mean better!